 From this point onwards, a growing team of specialists and investors were gathered to help turn Sugru into a real thing.
 Although, with factors like the recession and lack of funding, Sugru developments were slow and Jane hit a low point.

-1st December 2009 (The day Jane’s world changed) – Jane and her team had sent out packs of Sugru to various journalists to try out.
+On the 1st December 2009 (the day Jane’s world changed), Jane and her team had sent out packs of Sugru to various journalists to try out.
 However, only one journalist responded.
 But, he gave it a 10/10 review on one of the UK’s most popular news websites!
 From this moment, things started to change.
 The first 1000 packs of Sugru sold out in 6 hours.

 The brand has been listed as a top invention by TIME Magazine and the European Patent Office Inventors Awards, has been recognised as a leading ethical brand by the Living Wage Awards, and is in partnerships with huge retailers such as B&Q and Target.